mattermost/docs/source/configure/configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

 Defines the threshold in hours beyond which older completed database jobs are removed.
-This setting applies to both MySQL and PostgreSQL databases, is disabled by default, and must be set to ``0`` to be enabled.
+This setting applies to both MySQL and PostgreSQL databases, is disabled by default, and must be set to a value greater than or equal to ``0`` to be enabled.

 +--------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"JobSettings.CleanupJobsThresholdDays": -1`` with numerical input.     |